theodi/bothan/README.md

 ## Upgrading

-Bothan instances set up with [deploy.bothan.io](https://deploy.bothan.io) should deploy and update automatically, but manual steps are occasionally required.
+Most updates should not require intervention, but manual steps are occasionally required.
 If you are experiencing deployment problems, see [the upgrade guide](UPGRADING.md).

 ## Development